dictation-toolbox/aenea/README.rst

 The system consists of a client, Dragon NaturallySpeaking with Natlink and Dragonfly and any voice grammars the user wishes to use running on a Windows virtual machine, and a server, running on the host computer.
 The client listens on a microphone, recognizes commands based on what you say and the current context on the server, and then sends commands to the server via JSON-RPC to perform actions such as pressing keys and clicking the mouse.

 Aenea provides Proxy versions of Dragonfly actions such as Key, Text, and Mouse (ProxyKey, ProxyText, ProxyMouse), which take the same specification language as Dragonfly actions, but instead forward the action to the host to execute.
+There are also wrapper classes that will respect whether or not the proxy is enabled and delegate execution to either Dragonfly (locally) or via the server.
+There are also wrappers that will take different actions based on whether the proxy is enabled and/or which OS is running on the server.

 Getting Started
 ---------------